arijit-giorno/arijit-giorno/README.md

-- 👋 <h1>Hi, I’m @arijit-giorno</h1>
+- 👋 <h3>Hi, I’m @arijit-giorno</h3>
 - 👀 I’m interested in everything but little bit 🍑
-- 🌱 I’m currently learning termux
 - 🎉 I'm a otaku , a indian otaku
 - 📫 How to reach me arijitsaha713130@gmail.com
+-

 <!---